PengfeiHePower/multi-com/README.md

-Code for attention trust analysis
+Code for attention A-Trust and trust management framework.